Event Marketing Strategies: The Small Business and Nonprofit Guide

 Events are a great way to gain awareness with prospective customers and to build loyalty among your existing customers.

-For example, if you’re in the food or beverage industry you could hold a tasting to allow people to sample your food.
-This can be great if you’re launching a new line of items or testing a new menu.
+If you’re in the food or beverage industry, you could hold a tasting to allow people to sample your products.
+This is a great way to get the word out about a new line of products, or test a new menu.

-Tastings and trials are great no matter what industry you’re in.
+Tastings and trials work in any industry.
 Think about partnering with a local brewery or restaurant to sample their products.
 Provide a fun evening for networking, raising flash funds for a local cause, or celebrating a holiday.

 Another option is to host a lunch or dinner event to show gratitude to your customers, clients, or supporters.
-Consider putting together an end-of-year event.
+Consider putting together an end-of-year celebration.
 Reflect on what the year has taught you about building your business and give customers a chance to feel involved in your story.
-Personal connection drives engagement…and so does free food.
+Personal connection drives engagement, and so does free food.

-This next idea is great for the whole family — a movie night.
-Let’s say you’re a real estate agent, and you want to end the summer with all of your recent clients.
+Here’s one that’s great for the whole family: a movie night.
+Let’s say you’re a real estate agent and you want to celebrate the end of summer with all your recent clients.
 You can host a movie in partnership with a theater or set up a screening in a local park.
-This idea could be great for other types of businesses or organizations as well.

 Educational seminars, workshops, and events

-For example, if you’re in the business-to-business world (B2B), you could host a training or webinar on your area of expertise.
+If you’re in the B2B world, you could host a training or webinar on your area of expertise.
 If you offer marketing services, you could run your event to educate your audience on a specific tool or strategy.

 If you’re a bakery or a restaurant that focuses on a specific type of food, you could host a class where people can learn to cook or bake something specific.
-For example, a bakery could host a holiday cookie decorating class, a distillery could host a class teaching the audience how to mix a few drinks, or a barbeque restaurant could host a class on making homemade BBQ sauce.
+A bakery could host a holiday cookie decorating class.
+A distillery could teach the audience how to mix a few drinks.
+A barbecue restaurant could host a class on making homemade BBQ sauce.

 If you’re an artist, you could host a workshop that teaches the audience how to do something specific.
 You could even host a workshop just for kids to get them interested in the arts.

-Another idea is if you’re in real estate, you could host some sort of class to get people together and teach them how to do something in association with their home.
-It could be a wreath-making class around the holidays, a gardening class, or even a home maintenance class for your first-time home buyers.
+If you’re in real estate, you could host a class to get people together and teach them something related to their home.
+It could be a wreath-making class around the holidays, a gardening class, or even a home maintenance class for first-time home buyers.

 Conference and event marketing